Kingdom of the Spiders: Rumored sequel

 Rumors have occasionally surfaced that a sequel to Kingdom of the Spiders was in production.
 Shatner told Fangoria in 1998 that he was working with Cannon Films in the late 1980s to produce a sequel, titled simply Kingdom of the Spiders 2.
 The actor claimed that he supplied the film's premise, which would have featured a man being tortured by his enemies, preying upon his intense fear of spiders, to get him to reveal a secret.
 Cannon went so far as to take out a full-page advertisement in Variety magazine announcing that Shatner would direct and star in the film, but the studio went bankrupt before production could begin.

 In 2003, the website for Port Hollywood, a film production company run by Kantor and Howard James Reekie, posted a brief synopsis of the plot of another proposed sequel, to be titled Kingdom of the Spiders II, suggesting that the villainous spiders would this time be driven to attack humans due to secret government experiments involving extremely low frequency (or ELF).
 The synopsis also details Native American imagery that would factor into the plot.

 Legacy

 Kantor hinted in his Fangoria interview that Arachnophobia, which Steven Spielberg produced, bears several similarities to Kingdom of the Spiders.
-"I thought it was a copy", Kantor stated, "but you don't go and sue Spielberg!"
+"I thought it was a copy," Kantor stated, "But you don't go and sue Steven Spielberg!"